Higher Power (band)

 Higher Power are an English hardcore punk band formed in Leeds, West Yorkshire in 2014.
-They have released two full-length studio albums, one EP, one live album and one demo.
+They have released three full-length studio albums, one EP, one live album and one demo.
 Their second album, 27 Miles Underwater, was their major label debut through Roadrunner Records.
 In a 2020 poll by Revolver magazine, they were voted the most likely contemporary band to breakthrough into the mainstream.
 They are a part of the New Wave of British Hardcore.

 History

 In 2014, drummer Alex Wizard moved from London to Leeds and then began writing music with his brother Jimmy Wizard.
 They intended to record just a single demo, inspired by the sound of Leeway and Merauder.
 The band took its name from the Subzero song of the same name.
 The pair then enlisted guitarists Louis Hardy and Max Harper, and began to search for a vocalist, however unable to find anybody, Jimmy handed bass duties to Ethan Wilkinson and began singing himself.
 Their debut self-titled demo tape was released on 1 February 2015.
 They released their debut EP Space To Breathe on 20 August the same year.
 In March 2016, they played a number of dates on the east coast of America, including a spot at United Blood Festival.
 Their debut album Soul Structure was released on 19 May 2017.
 On 13 August 2017, they opened for Turnstile on their sole UK date of the year, at the Brudenell Social Club in Leeds.
 In September 2017, they opened for No Warning on the Life or Death Tour, along with Vein, Twitching Tongues and Backtrack.
 In June 2018, they played Download Festival.
 In September 2018, they headlined a free show at London's Dr. Martens store, with support by Arms Race and Stages in Faith.
 In April and May 2019, they toured the U.S. is support of Knocked Loose, the Acacia Strain and Harm's Way.
 In August 2019, they performed at Reading and Leeds Festivals and Two Thousand Trees Festival.